LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models

 \subsection{Text-to-Image Diffusion Models.}

-In step with advances in generative AI, rapid progress has been made in T2I generation.
-In particular, T2I diffusion models~\citep{esser2024scaling} emerged as more efficient models surpassing GANs~\citep{kang2023scaling, sauer2021projected}, and autoregressive~\citep{yu2022scaling, esser2021taming} models in T2I generation~\citep{xing2025training}.
+Recently, an unprecedented progress has been made in T2I generation.
+T2I diffusion models~\citep{esser2024scaling} emerged as more efficient models surpassing GANs~\citep{kang2023scaling, sauer2021projected}, and autoregressive~\citep{yu2022scaling, esser2021taming} models in T2I generation~\citep{xing2025training}.
 Diffusion models are probabilistic generative models that aim to learn data distribution through iterative denoising from Gaussian distribution.
 To improve controllability, these models can be conditioned on class, image, or text prompts~\citep{huang2025diffusion}.
 We build \ourmethod over a latent diffusion model that learns data distribution within low-dimensional space, making the training process computationally efficient while reducing inference time without compromising generation quality.